 28a.
 Black Photographers.
 Willis, Deborah.
 Reflections in Black: A History of Black Photographers, 1840 to the Present.
 Catalog for exhibition of 300 photographs at the Smithsonian Institution, 2000.
 Wraps, 36pp., 29 illustrations, introductory essay by Willis, useful list of numerous photographers represented, and extensive bibliography.
 As new with slight indentation lower front bottom edge. $45.

 28b.
 Black Photographers Annual 1973.
 With a foreword by Toni Morrison and an introduction by Clayton Riley.
 Joe Crawford, editor.
 Published by Black Photographers Annual, Inc. and distributed by Light Impressions.
 [1st in a series.
 Photographers include Anthony Barboza, Adger Cowans, Roy DeCarava, Louis Draper, Albert Fennar, Ray Francis, Herbert Randall, Moneta Sleet, Jr., Beuford Smith, Ming Smith, Frank Stewart, James Van DerZee, Shawn Walker, and others, including most members of the Kamoinge Workshop.)
-Stiff illustrated wraps (not issued in hardcover), ex-library, clear tape over spine label, half of rear cover present (other half removed because of card pocket), otherwise very good, $25.
+Stiff illustrated wraps, ex-library, clear tape over spine label, half of rear cover present (other half removed because of card pocket), otherwise very good, $15.

 28c.
 Blacklock, Les.
 The High West by Les Blacklock and Andy Russell.
 Viking Studio Book, 1974, 1st edition (no later printings indicated -- this book was reprinted a number of times).
 Hardcover in green cloth with vg+ dust jacket that has a new protector.
 Book is fine except one text page has a corner crease.
 Fine color nature photographs of mountain scenery, flowers, and wildlife by Blacklock, the father of photographer Craig Blacklock.
 Craig has an interesting bio of his late father Les on his website, which is highly recommended.
 The Blacklock family and photographic work are reminiscent of that of Edward Weston and his son Brett.
 Both Les and Edward got Parkinson’s and photographers in both families (Edward and Craig) are known for stunning black-and-white nudes in the landscape. $10.